bluepropane/chromex/README.md

 In this demo, we will create a simple extension with a browser action popup.

 **1. Generate the project folder**
+  Run the following command in your terminal:

-     npx @chromex/init my-extension && cd my-extension
+     npx @chromex/init my-extension

- This will generate a folder with named `my-extension` in the current working directory.
+  After some output, a folder named `my-extension` will be generated in the current working directory.

 **2. Start the development server**

- You can use your favourite package manager:
+    cd my-extension
     npm run dev
-    OR
-    yarn dev

-  This command should output some logs to the terminal.
-After a few seconds you should see a folder named `ext/` created in `my-extension/`.
+  After some more output to the terminal, you should see a folder named `ext/` created in `my-extension/`.

 **3. Load unpacked extension**